swarad07/swarad07.moon/_posts/2018-10-07-Trying-VSCode-for-a-full-day.md

 4. The quick info option for any property is very good, you can quickly see the function defination as you type.
 ![quick-info](/assets/img/property-info.png)

-## Things I absolutely hated ot of the box which were fixable.
+## Things I absolutely hated out of the box, which were fixable.
 1. Search - Autofilling the selected directory as scope.
 When I tried initially to search by selecting a directory and doing search it always searched in the scope that was last autofilled or entered manually, I expected it to autofill the diretcory path where to search based on which directory I selected.
 Luckily this was an easy fix using the keybindngs option in Code > Preferences > Keyboard Shortcuts.
 Here you will find all the possible functions you can do and bind them to a shortcut, I added this in keybindings.json,
 {% highlight php %}
 [